scbenet/dotfiles/README.md

-# dotfiles
-my config files for various programs
+configuration files for things I use